michelf/php-smartypants/Readme.md

     RSS feeds.

-The following single-character attribute values can be combined to toggle individual transformations from within the smarty_pants attribute.
+The following single-character attribute values can be combined to toggle individual transformations from within the configuration parameter.
 For example, to educate normal quotes and em-dashes, but not ellipses or backticks-style quotes:

-    $smartypants_attr = "qd";

-Or inside a Smarty template:

-    {$var|smartypants:"qd"}
+    $my_html = SmartyPants::defaultTransform($my_html, "qd");

 "q"
-    Educates normal quote characters: (`"`) and (`'`).
+:   Educates normal quote characters: (`"`) and (`'`).

 "b"
-    Educates ` ``backticks'' ` double quotes.
+:   Educates ` ``backticks'' ` double quotes.

 "B"
-    Educates backticks-style double quotes and ` `single' ` quotes.
+:   Educates backticks-style double quotes and ` `single' ` quotes.

 "d"
-    Educates em-dashes.
+:   Educates em-dashes.

 "D"
-    Educates em-dashes and en-dashes, using old-school typewriter
+:   Educates em-dashes and en-dashes, using old-school typewriter
     shorthand: (dash dash) for en-dashes, (dash dash dash) for em-dashes.

 "i"
-    Educates em-dashes and en-dashes, using inverted old-school typewriter shorthand: (dash dash) for em-dashes, (dash dash dash) for en-dashes.
+:   Educates em-dashes and en-dashes, using inverted old-school
+    typewriter shorthand: (dash dash) for em-dashes, (dash dash dash) for en-dashes.

 "e"
-    Educates ellipses.
+:   Educates ellipses.

 "w"
-    Translates any instance of `&quot;` into a normal double-quote character.
+:   Translates any instance of `&quot;` into a normal double-quote
+    character.
 This should be of no interest to most people, but of particular interest to anyone who writes their posts using Dreamweaver, as Dreamweaver inexplicably uses this entity to